 I am a PhD student in the Department of Sociology at the University of Notre Dame.
-I am also a PhD fellow at the Kellogg Institute for International Studies and the recipient of a Fulbright International PhD scholarship.
-Prior to joining Notre Dame, I received an MA in Political Science at the Universidad Nacional de San Martin (Argentina), and a BA in Political Science at the Universidad de Buenos Aires (Argentina).
-I have also been a fellow at the Argentine National Council of Scientific and Technical Research and teaching assistant at several universities in Buenos Aires.
+I am also a PhD fellow at the Kellogg Institute for International Studies and the recipient of a Fulbright Foreign Program PhD scholarship.
+Prior to joining Notre Dame, I studied both my MA and BS in Political Science in Argentina, and I have been fellow at the Argentine National Council of Scientific and Technical Research and visiting fellow at the Université du Québec à Montréal in Canada.